jtaylor1204/Space-Tourism/README.md

 ## Tech Used / Dependencies

-- This is developed with puer HTML and CSS.
+- This is developed with pure HTML and CSS.

 - All images, copy, and colors from [Frontend Mentor])https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3)